Ensure GDPR compliance with Salesforce backup best practices

 Is data stored in Salesforce GDPR compliant?

 Salesforce is committed to customer success and has taken steps to help their customers be GDPR compliant.
 The Salesforce data processing addendum (DPA) includes a strong framework on data transfer, to ensure data transferred to Salesforce data centers outside of the European Union is lawful and compliant with GDPR.
-Plus the architecture, auditing and certification of major Salesforce services is highly secure, with more information available in their Trust and Compliance documentation.
+For teams that need more control over data location, Hyperforce allows you to choose the geographic region where customer data is stored and processed — helping meet regional data residency and security requirements.
+Salesforce’s architecture, auditing, and certification processes are highly secure, with more detail available in their Trust and Compliance documentation.

 Data backup best practices for GDPR compliance